sagemath/trac_to_gh/Issue 3242.md

 # Issue 3242: [with patch, needs review] Fix little bug in G.relabel() for G a graph...

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3242

 Original creator: rlm